Steering Language Models With Activation Engineering: Results: Activation Addition works

+To test if the intervention is affecting relevant tokens or reducing perplexity in some spurious way, we observe the shift in the distribution of token log probabilities.
+We do this by randomly sampling 500 documents from the above OpenWebText sample and recording the log-probabilities assigned by the baseline and steered models.
+This results in a dataset of about 500k tokens, of which 29k are unique.
+We then group by token, filter for tokens with $>\!\!20$ instances in the dataset, and calculate the mean perplexity difference between the {\shortmethod} and baseline models.
+By displaying these as a Q-Q plot (\cite{gnanadesikan1968probability}), we can inspect outlier shifts in token probability.

-\textit{Experiment 2: logprob distribution shift}.\quad However, is the intervention affecting the tokens we expect it to, or is it reducing perplexity in some spurious way?
-Appendix Figure~\ref{fig:tokens_qq} shows the resulting mean log-probability difference distribution.
+Appendix \Cref{fig:tokens_qq} shows the resulting mean log-probability difference distribution.
 We see that is approximately normal for the bulk of the tokens but with clearly heavy tails.
 The positive tail is significantly heavier than the negative tail, suggesting that one set of tokens are reliably increased in probability, with a smaller set of tokens reliably decreased to a lesser extent.
-Outlier tokens can be found in Appendix Table~\ref{tab:token_changes}.
-From this we see clearly that the probabilities most increased on average are primarily wedding-related.
-The bottom tokens share no obvious theme and show a significantly lower absolute change in probability.
+Outlier tokens can be found in Appendix \Cref{tab:token_changes}. \emph{The probabilities most increased on average are primarily wedding-related.} The bottom tokens share no obvious theme and show a significantly lower absolute change in probability.